jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 red: make it fail
 #################################################################################

-There is a :ref:`method<functions>` for this as well, you are familiar with it from the first failing test
+There is a :ref:`method<functions>` for this, it is the one from the first failing test

 .. code-block:: python